linode/docs/docs/reference-architecture/jenkins-ci-cd-on-linode-to-any-hyperscaler/guides/implement-jenkins-ci-cd/index.md

 [Jenkins](https://www.jenkins.io/) is an open-source tool for automating deployments.
 Jenkins utilizes build pipelines to allow you to define build, test, and deployment processes.
 Throughout, you have access to shell commands, a dynamic user interface, and an array of plugins.

 All this makes Jenkins an exceptional tool for automating CI/CD workflows.
-Jenkins handles Continuous Integration through features like Git repository monitoring, where builds can be triggered by Git commits.
-Jenkins' Continuous Delivery is supported by its ability to pull repositories and build, test and deploy from them.
+Jenkins handles continuous integration through features like Git repository monitoring, where pipelines can be triggered by Git commits.
+Jenkins' continuous delivery is supported by its ability to pull repositories and build, test and deploy from them.

 Further plugins mean that you can adapt Jenkins to your needs — whether using a particular test suite, storing artifacts, or deploying to cloud providers.